-If you want your menu to stand out, consider wowing your customers with your appetizers.
+If you want to create a standout menu, consider wowing your customers with your appetizer selections.
 To help you reevaluate and update your menu, here’s a look at today’s key trends.